ethereum-optimism/asterisc/docs/running-fpvm.md

 ## Step 1: Gathering the necessary hashes

 A fault proof program starts from a specific l2 head, and runs the fault proof program until another l2 head in the future.
-Then, we want to validate that the l2 output root the output root generated is equal to the claim we want to verify against.
+Then, we want to validate that the L2 output root generated is equal to the claim we want to verify against.

 Take a look at the following command:
 ```bash